Update, July 7, 2020:

-Following the Judicial Council determination in late May that the Minnesota Judicial Branch continues to be in a transitional phase, as established by orders from the Minnesota Supreme Court Chief Justice Lorie S. Gildea has issued an order
+The Minnesota Judicial Branch continues to be in a transitional phase, as established by orders from the Minnesota Supreme Court Chief Justice Lorie S. Gildea.

 This order does not change the continued use of remote hearing technology or the previously announced requirements to implement the Transitional Case Strategies for Civil, Criminal, Juvenile, and Probate case types.
 Self-Help Center services continue to be conducted by phone and email only.
 The Minnesota State Law Library continues to by appointment only.